 We chose the most reliable siRNA strings out of three targeting cIAP1 by Western blotting (Figure 2A).
 Two stably transfected GBC cell lines, including NOZ and SGC-996, were established as LV-shcIAP1 carrying vectors expressing synthesized short hairpin RNA oligonucleotides or LV-NC with negative control ones.
 The transfected efficiencies were confirmed by comparing fluorescence scope with light one (Figure 2D) and knockdown efficiencies were assured both at mRNA and protein levels (Figure 2B,C).
 In Transwell migration assay, the number of GBC cells passing through the membrane in LV-shcIAP1 group counts twice as much than that of LV-NC at the end of 72 h (Figure 2E, P=0.003 in SGC-996 and P=0.0009 in NOZ), confirming cIAP1’s function in promoting migration of GBC in vitro.
 Compared with control group, LV-shcIAP1 became more lethargic and obtained a decreased growth rate in 3 days (Figure 2F) and in conformity, GBC cells in this group had inferior ability to form clones in 14 days (Figure 2G, P=0.004 in SGC-996 and P=0.002 in NOZ), indicating the loss of cIAP1 not only influenced short-term viability and proliferation but long-term proliferation in GBC.

-cIAP1 promotes the proliferation and migration of GBC
+cIAP1 promotes the proliferation and migration of GBC in vitro

 cIAP1 enhances TNF-α/cycloheximide-induced apoptosis in GBC cells